zcharchives/AmorsoloPantings/pages/about.md

 {% include feature/jumbotron.html objectid="ced02cd6ea3547db6918a765d6d33e7a.jpg" %}

-{% include feature/nav-menu.html sections="About the Archive;About the Page" %}
+{% include feature/nav-menu.html sections="About the Archive;About the Page;Credit Statement" %}

 ## ABOUT THE ARCHIVE